ncbi/elastic-blast-docs/docs/source/troubleshooting.rst

 remove the requirement for these additional permissions.

-**Please keep in mind that disabling this feature requires you to invoke 'elastic-blast delete' to avoid incurring charges after ElasticBLAST has completed its operation.**
+**Please keep in mind that disabling this feature requires you to invoke "elastic-blast delete" to avoid incurring charges after ElasticBLAST has completed its operation or failed.**

 .. _insufficient_cpu_quota: